 Pistachio gelato is the benchmark by which many gelaterie are judged.
 You can tell at a glance if an artificial base has been used, just by the color.
 If the gelato maker is using real pistachio nuts, the color will be almost drab green.
 If the bin flashes a neon green, keep walking!–Pamela Sheldon Johns

-  2. In a medium saucepan, combine the milk and sugar.
-Cook over medium heat, stirring until the sugar is dissolved and bubbles form around the edges of the pan.
-Remove from heat, add the pistachio powder, cool, cover and refrigerate overnight.
+- 2. In a medium saucepan, combine the milk and sugar and cook over medium heat, stirring until the sugar is dissolved and bubbles form around the edges.
+Remove from heat, add the ground pistachios and let cool.
+Cover and refrigerate overnight.

-  3. Strain the milk mixture through a fine-meshed sieve, pressing on the nut meat with the back of a large spoon to get as much liquid from the nuts as possible.
-Transfer liquid to an ice cream maker and freeze according to the manufacturer’s instructions.
+- 3. Strain the milk mixture through a fine-mesh sieve, pressing on the pistachios with the back of a large spoon to extract as much liquid as possible.
+Transfer the liquid to an ice cream maker and freeze according to the manufacturer’s instructions.

 Pistachio Gelato Recipe © 2000 Ten Speed Press.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!